Klose1113/Klose1113/README.md

 # Hi!
 I'm Tian-Yi.

-- 🎓 NTU junior majoring in Biomechatronics Engineering.
+- 🎓 NTU senior majoring in Biomechatronics Engineering.
 - 🏐 Captain of NTUBIME volleyball team.
 - 👏 Outgoing and passionate about the things I love.